gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 ## <a id="how-does-dkim-work"></a>How Does DKIM Work?

 The DKIM process works silently for email recipients, ensuring secure communication behind the scenes.
-When an email is ready to be sent,
+When an email is ready to be sent through [SMTP](/email-sending-concepts/smtp),

 **the mail server automatically**: